NandhiniRam2005/CS3500-KollywoodTacos.Pair-Assignment8-Chatting.ChatServer/README.md

 implementing a Network Connection Class.
 We also implement Debugging in all of our classes such as Networking, ChatServer, and ChatClient.Client.

 # Overview of the Chatting Client functionality
 Our chat client is able to handle multiple users at the same time and broadcast users' messages to each other.
+The messages that are sent are accompanied by a name of the user and their message as well as a time stamp of when the user sent that message.
+There is also a feature where the server announces when a person joins the server.
 The chat client provides helpful logging messages that help developers figure out where errors could have possibly happened without having to debug their code.
 Future extensions of the chatting client is to apply it to our game project.